5 Insanely Awesome Ways Music Builds Your Brain

 Suggestion: Involvement in music should start early and never stop.
 Check out your neighborhoods for teachers and programs.
 Kindermusik or “Let’s Play Music” are both excellent programs and offer lessons starting around 18 months of age.
 Google choral, band or orchestra programs in your community and sign your children up.
 Keep in mind that the voice is an instrument so singing is wonderful for many children.
 Getting your kids involved in music is not just about building a bigger, better brain—it is also about the friendships they will make and the values they will learn in the process.
 Music really does make a difference in a child’s life!

-These are just five ideas of how you can incorporate music into learning and I include many more ideas in my book along with a 50-page Resource Section chock full of fun educational ideas, books, music, games, etc.
+These are just six ideas of how you can incorporate music into learning and I include many more ideas in my book along with a 50-page Resource Section chock full of fun educational ideas, books, music, games, etc.